hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `prefix_match` -
   (Optional)
-  For satifying the matchRule condition, the request's path must begin with the specified prefixMatch. prefixMatch must begin with a /.
+  For satisfying the matchRule condition, the request's path must begin with the specified prefixMatch. prefixMatch must begin with a /.
 The value must be between 1 and 1024 characters.
 Only one of prefixMatch, fullPathMatch or regexMatch must be specified.